EXTRAS

 Perhaps churches had made that proclamation sometime before that because the item below ran in the Submarine Miner of November 1954.

-In the photo above, William and Mary Healey of No. 6 Range show off some of the beet they grew in their back yard in the early 1940s.
+In the photo below, William and Mary Healey of No. 6 Range show off some of the beet they grew in their back yard in the early 1940s.
 Photo courtesy of their grandson, Johnny Parsley.
 "They had a nice sized garden behind their home on the Green.
 He worked the mine and still grew a large garden each year."